 - SAP System Health Checks

-SAP security involves all the tools, processes, and controls set in place in order to restrict what users can access within an SAP landscape.
-This helps ensure that users only can access the information they need to do their job, while keeping them away from sensitive procedures and confidential information like financial records, which pose the risks of fraud, data breaches and compliance violations.
+SAP security is a balancing act that involves all the tools, processes, and controls set in place in order to restrict what users can access within an SAP landscape.
+This helps ensure that users only can access the functionality they need to do their job.
+They should be prevented from viewing or altering data they aren’t authorized to see.
+At the same time, the access controls need to be seamless, so people don’t get locked out of their workflows and spend unproductive time getting back to work.

 Expert, Ben Uher, Client Manager of Security & Controls at Symmetry, provides more detail on three main areas: how SAP security works with GRC, the difference between SAP security and cyber security, and how managed security services could help your organization’s SAP security needs.